 Unite communications

-Sales and marketing alignment is really about knowledge sharing, and the easier it is for employees to communicate with colleagues in other departments, the better.
+Sales and marketing alignment is about knowledge sharing, and the easier it is for employees to communicate with colleagues in other departments, the better.
 There are several factors to think about when shaping cross-team communication:

 Create shared processes

 Your sales team speaks directly with prospects all the time.
 They know from experience what triggers your ideal customer’s excitement and the questions they need answered before locking down a deal.
-This is valuable information, but sales reps don’t always have the time to write feedback down and send it to the marketing team.
+This is valuable information, but sales reps don’t always have the time to write down feedback and send it to the marketing team.

 Overcome this roadblock by creating a shared process.
 Set expectations, whether that’s an ad-hoc collaboration or structured weekly meetings.